SWI-Prolog/packages-mqi/mqi_overview.md

 The most common way to use the Machine Query Interface is to find a library that wraps and exposes it as a native part of another programming language such as the [Python =|swiplserver|= library](#mqi-python-installation).
 This section describes how to build one if there isn't yet a library for your language.
 To do this, you'll need to familiarize yourself with the MQI protocol as described in the `mqi_start/1` documentation.
 However, to give an idea of the scope of work required, below is a typical interaction done (invisibly to the user) in the implementation of any programming language library:

      1. Launch the SWI Prolog process using (along with any other options the user requests): =|swipl --quiet -g mqi_start -t halt -- --write_connection_values=true|=.
-To work, the `swipl` Prolog executable will need to be on the path or specified in the command.
+To work, the `swipl` Prolog executable will need to be on the path or the path needs to be specified in the command.
 This launches SWI Prolog, starts the MQI, and writes the chosen port and password to STDOUT.
 This way of launching invokes the mqi_start/0 predicate that turns off the `int` (i.e. Interrupt/SIGINT) signal to Prolog.
 This is because some languages (such as Python) use that signal during debugging and it would be otherwise passed to the client Prolog process and switch it into the debugger.
 See the mqi_start/0 predicate for more information on other command line options.
      2. Read the SWI Prolog STDOUT to retrieve the TCP/IP port and password.
 They are sent in that order, delimited by '\n'.

 ~~~